 Carol has also been instrumental in developing the Carmel Cares Business Partner Program and is a regular, along with her miniature poodle Emma, on the Downtown Detail team.
 As she says, “Once you see the problems around town clearly, you cannot unsee it, and it is important for all of us to take steps to become part of the solution.”

-Project Managers, Vista Lobos Park
+Leaders – Vista Lobos Park Restoration

 Andi is originally an “LA girl” and moved to Carmel in 1976.
 She taught school for a number of years, raised two daughters, and now is enjoying her two young grandchildren.
 Andi has a very active life playing bridge and golf, baking unique cookies, and walking their Havanese puppy.
 She is excited to be involved in restoring the downtown Vista Lobos Park.